bulla-network/factoring-contracts/audit_documentation.md

 - Pool depositors:
     - This is also Bulla, however, in the near future, we want to expand this to be KYC'ed third parties, so trusted to an extent but still not permissionless.
 - People who can factor:
-    - These are whitelisted addresses, via the factoringPermissions contract.
+    - These are whitelisted addresses, via the FactoringPermissions contract.
 -Applications:
     - Users will be interacting with the contracts via the Bulla dApp.

 # Assumptions:
 - We really on USDC mostly.
 We do not anticipate deploying pools with other stablecoins as the underlying asset.
 - We have a backend for the underwriter process and our underwriter PK is stored in our cloud provider vault.
-- We use Gelato Network to listen on ClaimPayment events in Bulla Claim Protocol to check if any active invoices are paid.
+- We use Gelato Network to listen on ClaimPayment events in Bulla Claim Protocol to check if any active invoices are paid (via the viewPoolStatus function).
 If paid, it calls the `reconcileActivePaidInvoices` function which wraps up the accounting and send the kickback amount if applicable.
 - The current underlying invoice provider contracts are the Bulla Claim V1 contracts and we do not anticipate any other invoice types for this audit.

 # Functional requirements
 - deposit
     - deposits funds into the pool in exchange for pool shares
     - must be allowed via depositPermissions
-    - gets the equivalent amount of shares are per the capital account / total number of shares
+    - gets the equivalent amount of shares per the capital account / total number of shares
-    - an attachment can be associated with the deposit for legal reasons.
+    - an attachment can be associated with the deposit for legal compliance reasons.

 - redeem
-    - redeem shares from the pool
+    - redeem shares from the pool in exchange for the underlying token that was deposited.
     - capital that is deployed (via funding invoices) and fees are considered removed liquidity from the pool, therefore there is a cap of shares that can be redeemed
-    - an attachment can be associated with the redemption for legal reasons.
+    - an attachment can be associated with the redemption for legal compliance reasons.

 - approveInvoice
-    - an underwriter can approve an invoice to be funded and assigned it an interest rate per annum and a max upfront % it can borrow upfront
+    - an underwriter must approve an invoice to be funded and assigned it an interest rate per annum and a max upfront % it can borrow upfront
     - approval is only valid for a certain amount of time.

 - fundInvoice